hassam-ud-din/github-search/README.md

 ## Tools

-The user interface for the app was built in React.js and Ant Design.
+The user interface for the app was built in React.js with TypeScript and Ant Design.
 The program manages the search query, search category, and search results using Redux and Redux-persist.
 Based on user searches, the app communicates with the Github API to retrieve search results.

 ## Features